 Data Supplier Public Health Scotland (PHS) Information Services Division (ISD) Supplier information PHS was established in 2020 as Scotland's new national organisation for public health.
 It incorporates Information Services Division, NHS Health Scotland and Health Protection Scotland.
 From 2003 to 2009, the Scottish Government published the annual Care Home Census.
 From 2010 onwards, it was published by ISD Scotland.
 ISD Scotland became part of Public Health Scotland (PHS) on 1 April 2020.
 ISD provided health information, health intelligence, statistical services and advice to support the NHS in progressing quality improvement in health and care.
 Data type (counts or unit records) Counts Data Content: This publication covers a variety of different areas in the care home sector in Scotland including care homes for adults, care homes for older people and care homes for those with disabilities.
 The All adults section of the publication covers all Main Client Groups and provides analysis on the number of adults in care homes by sector.
 For long stay residents, information is also provided on disability, age, sex and length of residency.
 Care homes for older people focuses on how many care home residents in Scotland stay in older people care homes and what sector provides the care for these residents/number of admissions and deaths/length of residency and the number of long stay residents with different health characteristics, for example, dementia.
 Care homes for learning disabilities, mental health problems and physical and sensory impairment provides analysis on the sector providing care to these residents with disabilities.
-Supply Schedule: Annually - latest publication December 2021 with results of March 2021 Care Home Census Use of Data: Validation of population estimates for Scotland's Census 2022.
+Time period covered: March 2022 Care Home Census published summer 2023.
+Use of Data: Validation of population estimates.
+To assist communal establishment population estimates during data processing.